sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

 - [Farmgirl Flowers: For those who like to stop and smell the roses](https://farmgirlflowers.com/) _(US)_
 - [Goldbelly Gift Card: For the foodies](https://www.goldbelly.com/) _(US)_

-## Gift amount policy for birthdays
+### Gift amount policy for birthdays

 Birthday gifts should not exceed **$50 USD** _per teammate_.
 It is also advisable to spend the same amount for each person on your team when getting a gift for them to create fairness within the group.

+## Other milestones

+Other teammate milestones (such as promotion, retirement, marriage, or baby announcement) can be celebrated with the consent of the teammate and at the discretion of their manager. _Note: requests for internal gifts of branded swag cannot be supported at this time._

 ## Sending gifts via mail